 Our approach to training is quite unique and holistic with a keen focus on enhancing mind and body awareness through specialised warm-up routines, stretches, and breathing exercises developed from Yoga, Kalaripayattu and Silambam.
 Combined with the practical training students learn important theoretical aspects, fundamentals of rhythm and develop knowledge of Indian classical music.

-A gifted Bharathanatyam Dancer and a practicing Psychotherapist, Shobana was introduced to the art of Bharathanatyam at the age of 5 under Smt Sivananthy Haridharshan, in Sri Lanka.
-Shobana completed her Arangetram in Australia in 2004, and from 2006 started her professional dance journey in India.
-She had received training in Bharathanatyam under the esteemed Guru Padmabhushan Prof. C. V. Chandrasekhar, and Smt.
-Bragha Bessell in Chennai.
+Shobana is a gifted Bharathanatyam Dancer and a practicing Psychotherapist, who was introduced to the art of Bharathanatyam at a very young age, with her first guru, Smt Shivananthy Haridarshan in Sri Lanka.
+After completing her school and tertiary education in Australia, she travelled to India from 2006 to 2009, to pursue professional Bharathanatyam training.
+She was fortunate to be trained under the esteemed Guru Padmabhushan Prof. C. V. Chandrasekhar, and later pursued classes in Abhinaya under Smt.
+Bragha Bessell.

 With her background in Education, Shobana understands and caters to the diverse learning needs and abilities of students.
 She takes a gentle and creative approach in training her students in the nuances of Bharathanatyam.